 (Obstructive Apnea; Central Apnea; Mixed Apnea)

-- Obstructive apnea—caused by a temporary, partial, or complete blockage of the airway
+- Obstructive—temporary, partial, or complete blockage of the airway (most common)

-- Central apnea—caused by a temporary failure to make an effort to breathe
+- Central—temporary failure to make an effort to breathe

-- Mixed apnea—a combination of the first two types
+- Mixed—a combination of the first 2 types

 - Large neck circumference